MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-mi.md

 >[!Note]
 > Creation of a new SQL managed instance can take up to six hours.

-After you create a SQL managed instance, you need to provide permission to the SCOM Managed Instance (preview) resource provider to access this SQL managed instance.
+After you create a SQL managed instance, you need to provide permission to the SCOM Managed Instance (preview) resource provider to access this SQL managed instance properties.

 To provide the permission, follow these steps: